mrtazz/fitbit-to-graphite/README.md

-    -h, --host=HOST                  The hostname or ip of the host graphite is running on -p, --port=PORT                  The port graphite is listening on -n, --namespace=NAMESPACE        The graphite metric path to store data in
+    -h, --host=HOST                  The hostname or ip of the host graphite is running on -p, --port=PORT                  The port graphite is listening on -n, --namespace=NAMESPACE        The graphite metric path to store data in -d, --date=NAMESPACE             the date to get data for in the format YYYY-MM-DD

 Common options:
         --help                       Show this message